microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/bonus.md

 - To do this, open the **main.tsp** file and locate the **RepairServiceAgent** namespace which is where you define the agent behaviour.

-- Inside the namespace **RepairServiceAgent**, insert the following snippet above **@service** to define a new capability that enables the agent to interpret and execute code.
+- Inside the namespace **RepairServiceAgent**, insert the following snippet above **op listRepairs** to define a new capability that enables the agent to interpret and execute code.

 ```typespec
 op codeInterpreter is AgentCapabilities.CodeInterpreter;